Egypt is home to a variety of interesting and unique snakes.

 The Sahara Sand Viper is a venomous snake that can be found throughout Egypt’s desert regions.

-This species is typically smaller in size, growing to an average length of only 20-30 cm.
-Their unique sand-colored pattern allows them to blend into their desert surroundings, making them difficult to spot.Â
+This species is typically smaller, growing to an average length of only 20-30 cm.

 Despite their small size, Sahara Sand Vipers are known for their potent venom, which can cause serious health complications if not treated quickly.

-However, these snakes are not usually aggressive and will only bite if they feel threatened or cornered.Â
+However, these snakes are not usually aggressive and will only bite if threatened or cornered.

-Sahara Sand Vipers are also known for their unique hunting technique.
-They will often bury themselves in the sand, leaving only their eyes exposed, and wait for prey to pass by.
-Once the prey is within striking distance, the viper will quickly emerge and attack.
+They often bury themselves in the sand, leaving only their eyes exposed, and wait for prey to pass by.
+Once the prey is within striking distance, the viper quickly emerges and attacks.

-It’s important to exercise caution when exploring Egypt’s desert regions to avoid any dangerous encounters with these fascinating snakes.
+It’s important to exercise caution when exploring Egypt’s desert regions to avoid dangerous encounters with these fascinating snakes.

-If you do come across a Sahara Sand Viper, it’s best to give it plenty of space and not attempt to handle it.
-Remember always to respect wildlife and observe from a safe distance.
+If you come across a Sahara Sand Viper, it’s best to give it plenty of space and not attempt to handle it.

 10. Forskal Sand Snake